PROjects

 The Citizen Science Training Toolkit aims to equip Citizen Scientists and Indigenous Rangers with the knowledge and skills necessary to effectively contribute to Right Whale Tracker project.
 The training toolkit has been developed for face-to-face delivery, with the possibility of a self-paced online format in the future.

-7. A Word document Job Safety Analysis Form (land and/or vessel)
+- A Job Safety Analysis Form (for land and/or vessel surveys)

-8. An Excel database for volunteer registration generated by the My Impact online platform
+- Volunteer registration through the My Impact online platform

 The content below summarises in brief the content of the four Training Modules-